 - Get Involved

 The Kewash Nature Trail winds for nearly 14 miles between the towns of Keota and Washington.
 These endpoints were creatively combined to form the trail's name.
-The trail has a crushed limestone surface for most of its route, but the portion within Washington's city limits is paved asphalt.
+The trail has a crushed limestone surface for most of its route, but the portions within Washington's city limits and on the way to West Chester are paved asphalt.

 Immediately before State Route 92, you can take a short hike into Hayes Timber.
 Here you will be surrounded by huge ancient oaks and abundant forest flora, fauna and fungus.
 In Washington, be sure to take a look at the 14 acre re-established prairie and Sesquicentennial Park before taking your final rest at Sunset Park.

 Parking, restrooms and water are available in Keota, West Chester, and in Washington at Sunset Park, which is connected to the east end of the trail by the quarter-mile, asphalt-surfaced Sesquicentennial Way.

 TrailLink is a free service provided by Rails-to-Trails conservancy

 (a non-profit) and we need your support!